himelberkeley-pixel/Virtual-mouse/README.md

 # Virtual-mouse
-Control your computer cursor using hand gestures through a webcam with real-time computer vision and Python.
+Control your computer cursor with hand gestures via a webcam using real-time computer vision and Python.